nathanmwhite/text-summarization-number-probing/pegasus/README.md

 TODO:
 1. Add code to protect against clashing command-line arguments.
 2. Add protections against exploding gradients.
+Changing hyperparameters may be enough in this case, with monitoring for infinity/nan issues.